-Note: To ensure you have continued access to your textbooks, please check the Ryerson Campus Store for electronic textbooks.
+Note: To ensure you have continued access to your textbooks, please check the Campus Store for electronic textbooks.

-The Library DME is pleased to offer Contactless 3D Printing Pickup.
+The Library DME is pleased to offer 3D Printing Pickup.
 You can request 3D printing through the DME and pick up items at the Circulation Desk located on the 2nd floor by the main entrance.

-The Library has laptops and mobile internet hotspots available (in limited supply) for remote lending for student use within Ontario.
+The Library has laptops available (in limited supply) for remote lending for student use within Ontario.
 This is a service provided by the University Library to assist students who require access to technology in order to complete courses remotely during COVID-19.
 Users will need to complete and submit this online request form to access this program.
 Students who are experiencing hardship as a result of the pandemic will receive priority.

-Contactless pick up is available at the Circulation Desk located on the 2nd floor by the main entrance.
+Pick up is available at the Circulation Desk located on the 2nd floor by the main entrance.

 Laptop Lending for TRSM is restricted to undergraduate and graduate students, both full-time and part-time and who are currently enrolled in Ted Rogers School of Management programs only.
 TRSM users will need to complete and submit this TRSM Laptop Lending Request Form to access this program.
 Students who are experiencing hardship as a result of the pandemic will receive priority.

 Scan and Deliver Service is available to students, faculty and staff who require access to portions of printed works (chapters, articles, etc.) that fall within copyright permissible amounts.
 Requests can be placed through the Library’s online catalogue.